riga/tfdeploy/README.md

 ## Performance

 tfdeploy is lightweight (1 file, < 150 lines of core code) and fast.
 Internal operations are nearly overhead-free.
-All mathematical operations use numpy vectorization.
+Math/array operations use numpy vectorization.

 iPython shell: